AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 Here you can select the way AdGuard will respond to DNS queries that should be blocked:

-* Reply with “Refused” error
+* Reply with "Refused" error
-* Reply with “NxDomain” error
+* Reply with "NxDomain" error
 * Reply with a custom IP address

 ### Custom IPv4 address

-If “Custom IP address” is selected as an action applied to blocked DNS requests, here you should specify the IPv4 address that will be returned in response to blocked “A” requests.
-If none are specified, AdGuard will reply with the default “Refused” error.
+If "Custom IP address" is selected as an action applied to blocked DNS requests, here you should specify the IPv4 address that will be returned in response to blocked "A" requests.
+If none are specified, AdGuard will reply with the default "Refused" error.

 ### Custom IPv6 address

-If “Custom IP address” is selected as an action applied to blocked DNS requests, here you should specify the IPv6 address that will be returned in response to blocked “AAAA” requests.
-If none are specified, AdGuard will reply with the default “Refused” error.
+If "Custom IP address" is selected as an action applied to blocked DNS requests, here you should specify the IPv6 address that will be returned in response to blocked "AAAA" requests.
+If none are specified, AdGuard will reply with the default "Refused" error.

 ### Fallback servers